 Together, soundness and completeness guarantee that these axioms are reliable and enough for understanding data relationships.

 A functional dependency refers to a relationship described between two attributes in a database.
 It describes how one attribute is related to, and determines another attribute.
-The functional dependency is represented by an arrow as shown below.
+The functional dependency is represented by an arrow (X → Y).
 The arrow from X to Y signifies that the value of Y depends on the value of X. For two entries having the same value of X, the value of Y will also be the same.
 Here X is called the determinant.

 Functional dependencies help in ensuring data consistency, finding candidate keys and normalization.